anchoranalysis/anchoranalysis.github.io/README.md

 # anchoranalysis.github.io

-This is the source code for the [Anchor Image Analysis](http://www.anchoranalysis.org) website.
+This is the source code for the [Anchor Image Analysis](http://www.anchoranalysis.org) website at `http://www.anchoranalysis.org`

 ## What is Anchor?